Silvenga/MailTrace/README.md

 - [ ] Handle dup logs
 - [X] Preserve log lines when decomposed
 - [ ] Delimitate on first `=` in each attribute tuple
+- [ ] Paging is done before the filter join.
+Page after join to prevent issues.